Shuanghu County

 The vast majority of its population practices nomadic pastoralism (mostly goats and sheep).

 The climate is very rough, cold and dry.
 There is a weather station in Shuanghu, established in 1999, which on average measures negative temperatures (Celsius scale) throughout the year.
 The highest temperature on record is +2.3 °C (July 2000), the lowest −62.4 °C (January 2006).

+History

+In the 1970s, population growth in Xainza and Baingoin counties led to overgrazing and frequent conflicts.
+Xainza County launched surveys into the uninhabited Changtang region in the north of the county from 1971 to 1975, and identified several areas suitable for grazing.
+In 1976, 2,053 Xainza nomads reached Shuanghu after a month-long trek, together with their 160,000 cattle, goats and sheep.
+Shuanghu County was established in 2012.

+In 2019, the Tibet Autonomous Region relocated inhabitants from 3 townships in northern Shuanghu to Gonggar County in an effort to address the extreme living conditions and altitude-related diseases in Shuanghu.
+In 2022, the relocation was extended to 4 more townships in the southern part of the county.

 Administrative divisions

-The county comprises seven town-level divisions: